jaredly/geometricart/Roadmap.md

 iiiiii want a way to 'extract all the dependencies of this new thing from the bigness of the project' and also probably 'extract all utility functions into their own files'

+- [x] some solid perf stuff

+- [ ] re-orient rectangles
+- [ ] show shape info

 #

+# Shape Inspector

+- collinear lines (connected by dotted line)
+- similar segments (with a letter at their midpoints)
+- similar angles (color-coded)
+-

 # Next steps